Parameterized Temperature Scaling for Boosting the Expressive Power in Post-Hoc Uncertainty Calibration: Introduction

-Since standard neural networks tend to yield systematically overconfident predictions \cite{guo_calibration_2017}, a number of algorithms for post-hoc calibration have been proposed.
+Since modern neural networks tend to yield systematically overconfident predictions \cite{guo_calibration_2017,minderer2021revisiting}, a number of algorithms for post-hoc calibration have been proposed.
 These algorithms include parametric approaches that transform the outputs of neural networks based on simple linear models in form of Platt-scaling or Temperature scaling.
 Alternative non-parametric approaches include histogram- or regression-based models such as histogram-binning or isotonic regression.
-Recent research efforts have shown that combining and extending these base techniques \cite{zhang2020mix,kumar2019verified} results in a plethora of approaches where no single approach performs best across datasets and model architectures.
-In addition, all accuracy-preserving state-of-the-art approaches are collectively limited by a low expressive power (or model capacity): Temperature scaling \cite{guo_calibration_2017} fits a single scalar parameter, extended temperature scaling \cite{zhang2020mix} is based on a weighted ensemble of 3 fixed temperatures.
+Recent research efforts have shown that combining and extending these base techniques \cite{zhang2020mix,kumar2019verified,jang2021improving,ma2021meta} results in a plethora of approaches where no single approach performs best across datasets and model architectures.
+Temperature-scaling based approaches are a particularly appealing family of post-hoc calibrators since they do not affect the accuracy of the transformed model and have a high data efficiency, so that they can be applied also in low-data settings with only small validation sets available.
+However, they are collectively limited by a low expressive power (or model capacity): Temperature scaling \cite{guo_calibration_2017} fits a single scalar parameter, extended temperature scaling \cite{zhang2020mix} is based on a weighted ensemble of 3 fixed temperatures.
 While non-parametric models are more expressive, they usually do not preserve model accuracy and the accuracy of trained models may decrease substantially after calibration \cite{guo_calibration_2017,zhang2020mix}.
-Importantly, all previously proposed accuracy-preserving approaches are based on a fixed calibration map, that transforms all uncalibrated predictions of a neural network into calibrated predictions in the same manner without leveraging information from individual predictions.\\ We hypothesize that the performance of accuracy-preserving post-hoc calibration models is intrinsically limited by their expressive power, which stems from a lack of modeling a prediction-specific transformation.
+Importantly, all temperature-scaling based approaches are based on a fixed calibration map, that transforms all uncalibrated predictions of a neural network into calibrated predictions in the same manner without leveraging information from individual predictions. \\ We hypothesize that the performance of temperature-scaling based post-hoc calibration models is intrinsically limited by their expressive power, which stems from a lack of modeling a prediction-specific transformation.
+We show that our prediction-specific temperatures are indeed different for each model; in fact, they vary over a wide range of values, which is in stark contrast to only 1 or 3 temperatures for temperature scaling or ensemble temperature scaling and indicates that temperatures calculated based on each prediction separately yield more accurate uncertainty aware post-hoc calibration results.